NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: Experiments

 \section{Experiments}

 Given the substantial computational resources required to train NeuralOS, our evaluation focused on NeuralOS variants, ablations, and intermediate training phases.
-For all evaluations, we used a subset of 730 examples from the reserved evaluation dataset.\footnote{This number was chosen because our clustering procedure (detailed later) identified 73 clusters of challenging frame transitions, and we selected 10 examples per cluster, resulting in a total of 730 examples.}
+For all evaluations, we used a subset of 730 examples from a reserved evaluation dataset, unless mentioned otherwise.\footnote{This number was chosen because our clustering procedure (detailed later) identified 73 clusters of challenging frame transitions, and we selected 10 examples per cluster, resulting in a total of 730 examples.}

-\paragraph{Cursor Position Accuracy} We evaluated cursor-position accuracy by training a regression model to predict cursor coordinates from the generated images.
+\paragraph{Cursor Position Modeling} We evaluated cursor-position accuracy by training a regression model to detect cursor coordinates from the generated images.
 With the cursor position map, NeuralOS achieved highly accurate cursor localization, with an average position error of $\Delta x=1.6$ and $\Delta y=1.4$ pixels (\Cref{fig:cursor_errors_side}).
-Given the $512 \times 384$ resolution of the images, this corresponds to less than 0.5\% of the frame width or height, indicating that cursor locations in generated images are very precise.
-This performance significantly outperformed a baseline without cursor position maps ($\Delta x=130.0$, $\Delta y=95.8$)\footnote{This baseline is an earlier model version trained for 700K steps under slightly different conditions.} and the random baseline ($\Delta x=175.4$, $\Delta y=126.9$), confirming the importance of explicit spatial encoding for accurate cursor localization.
+Given the $512 \times 384$ resolution of the images, this corresponds to less than 0.5\% of the frame width or height, indicating that cursor locations in generated images are precise.
+This performance significantly outperformed a baseline without cursor position maps\footnote{This baseline is an earlier model version trained for 700K steps under slightly different conditions.} ($\Delta x=130.0$, $\Delta y=95.8$) and the random baseline ($\Delta x=175.4$, $\Delta y=126.9$), confirming the importance of explicit spatial encoding for accurate cursor localization.

-\paragraph{State-Transition Modeling} To evaluate state-transition modeling capability (e.g., opening applications), we clustered challenging frame transitions (those with mean pixel distance greater than 0.1 from the last input frame to the target frame, comprising approximately 2.8\% of the dataset) into 73 categories.
-NeuralOS predictions, given identical past frames and user inputs, were matched against the closest cluster labels.
-As shown in \Cref{fig:state_heatmap}, NeuralOS achieved an accuracy of 37.7\% (diagonal alignment), significantly outperforming majority voting (1.4\%).
-We note that off-diagonal predictions may still represent valid outcomes due to inherent timing variability in OS actions (\Cref{sec:errors}).
+\paragraph{State-Transition Modeling} Most OS interactions involve only cursor movements without significant visual changes.
+To focus evaluation on the crucial moments where the interface undergoes meaningful changes, such as opening or closing an application, we identified challenging frame transitions from the evaluation set.\footnote{These were those with mean pixel distance greater than 0.1 from the previous frame to the target frame.} These transitions were clustered into 73 categories using DBScan.
+NeuralOS predictions were then matched against the nearest cluster labels and compared with the ground truth.
+As shown in \Cref{fig:state_heatmap}, NeuralOS achieved an accuracy of 37.7\% (correct state transitions over total state transitions) captured on the diagonal.
+This substantially outperformed majority voting (1.4\%).
+Note that off-diagonal predictions may still correspond to valid outcomes due to inherent timing variability in OS actions (see \Cref{sec:errors}).